verasand/peptides_descriptors_calculator/README.md

 | Homo_sapiens\|Insulin_B_chain\|INS_HUMAN\|30aa | FVNQHLCGSHLVEALYLVCGERGFFYTPKT       | 30             | 0.549                | 0.491                       | 0.22                          | 0.057           | 3429.96                   |
 | Homo_sapiens\|Glucagon\|GCG_HUMAN\|29aa       | HSQGTFTSDYSKYLDSRRAQDFVQWLMNT        | 29             | 2.889                | 0.843                       | -0.99                         | 0.088           | 3482.79                   |

+*Note: Only a subset of the columns is shown.
+The full CSV includes additional descriptors such as charge and molecular weight.*

 ---